aneshlya/ispc/docs/ispc.rst

 aforementioned suffixes can also be written in uppercase.
 However, like in C, you cannot mix uppercase and lowercase in a given suffix (e.g. uLl or ulL).
 It is also possible to denote units of 1024, 1024*1024, or 1024*1024*1024 with the SI-inspired suffixes "k", "M", and "G" respectively.
-Note that the later suffixes must preceed the type-related suffixes.
+Note that the latter suffixes must precede the type-related suffixes.
 Here is an example:

 ::